 This year we are celebrating 40 years since the first women were admitted to Fitzwilliam.
-Here you can find a selection of stories at what some of our alumnae are doing today.
+Here you can find a selection of stories from some of our alumnae and students.

 In celebration of 40 years since the first female students matriculated at Fitzwilliam, we have interviewed a wide range of Fitz alumnae and prominent women in the College.
 Where better to start than with Professor Nicola Padfield QC, Nicky Fitzwilliam’s first female Master?

 Women first matriculated at Fitzwilliam in 1979, but Lisa O’Neill arrived at the College 12 months earlier.
 She discovered she was the only woman on site and was accommodated in the infirmary wing.
 Here she shares her story.